huyang117/JavaScript-learning-notes/2-Functions.md

 ### Rest Operator
 ```
-// the rest operator ... takes all the arguments the function gets and merges them into an array
+// The rest operator ... takes all the arguments the function gets and merges them into an array
 const sumUp = (...numbers) => {
   let sum = 0;
   for (const num of numbers) { // numbers is the array containing all the arguments passed in